open-sauced/pizza-verse/pizza-recipes.md

 ## Prepare the oven tray
 Place the pizza in an oven tray.
 If you happen to have a pizza stone, feel free to use that instead.
-The Pizza will be placed in an oven tray and baked in a standard kitchen oven.
+The pizza will be placed in an oven tray and baked in a standard kitchen oven.

 ### Instructions
 1. Rub some margarine in the oven tray, and ensure that every part of the tray is covered with a thin layer of margarine.
 Soft butter can be an alternative here